huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 [[open-in-colab]]

-Image-text-to-text models, also known as vision language models, are language models that can take image input.
+Image-text-to-text models, also known as vision language models (VLMs), are language models that take an image input.
 These models can tackle various tasks, from visual question answering to image segmentation.
-This task has many similarities to `image-to-text` with some overlapping use cases like image captioning. `image-to-text` models take only image input and often accomplish a specific task, meanwhile `image-text-to-text` models take open-ended text and image inputs and are more generalist models.
+This task shares many similarities with image-to-text, but with some overlapping use cases like image captioning.
+Image-to-text models only take image inputs and often accomplish a specific task, whereas VLMs take open-ended text and image inputs and are more generalist models.

 In this guide, we will do a brief overview of these models and show how to use transformers to infer `image-text-to-text` models.
 To begin with, there are multiple types of vision language models: base models that are used for fine-tuning, chat fine-tuned (or chatty) models for conversation and instruction fine-tuned models.
 Here we will see how to infer an instruction-tuned model.